Maximilian-Winter/Bite-Programming-Language/README.md

 # Bite Programming Language
 Bite
-Is a dynamic programming language.
+is a dynamic programming language.
 The idea was it, to have a dynamically interpreted language in C#, to support modding functionallity and easy patching for the Unity Game Engine.

 Example Code for calculating the first 37 fibonacci numbers a 1000x times: